browsertherapy/browsertherapy-v2/src/lib/posts/2023-05-20-browser-therapy-e35.md

 ---
-title: Ep 35 - Add animations
+title: Ep 35 - Adding animations
 date: '2023-05-20'
 updated: '2023-05-20'
 excerpt: This session we'll be playing around with Svelte animations to add some razzle dazzle to the UI.